-Reason 2.
-Protecting our Health
+2. Protecting Our Health

-GMOs, pesticides, and rBGH were too hastily shuffled into our food line and national food mantra.
+GMOs, pesticides, and rBGH were too hastily shuffled into our food line and national mantra.
 The science behind these is groundbreaking, yes, but ill-researched and not properly regulated – which is partially because of the corporate stranglehold on regulatory agencies and politicians.
-Going organic is the only way to be sure that what goes in your body is what nature intended.
+Going organic is the only was to be sure that what goes in your body is what nature intended.
 Chronic illnesses have skyrocketed since these ‘advancements’ and the children of today are stuck in the middle, most not even knowing of the potentially deadly realities around them.

-Reason 3.
-Developing Cultural Significance
+3. Developing Cultural Significance

 Going organic can also have some culturally beneficial aspects to it as well.
 Being healthy and supporting the environment is important, but if you can create a movement and cultural cornerstone out of it, organic life has the possibility of changing the entire world.
 The United States is tremendously powerful, especially in pop culture.
 Let’s harness that power and push for a practice that has virtuous substance.

-Reason 4.
-Making Ethical and Moral Decisions
+4. Making Ethical And Moral Decisions

 Ethics and morality, then, are a part of organic life too.
 The earlier example of free-range cattle captures the essence of this very idea.
 Factor farm animals are tortured, abused, and poisoned with food they shouldn’t be eating and chemical they shouldn’t be injected with.
 This implicates a high level of wrong doing.
 Going organic means going ethically and morally into the world of food and environmental awareness.

-Reason 5.
-Supporting Natural Science
+5. Supporting Natural Science